 (11) The values are taken from the Group's Income Statement, classified by function.
-With regard to financial charges and income, dividends, and direct taxes, the cash
+With regard to financial charges and income, dividends, and direct taxes, the cash principle rather than the accruals principle was applied.

 (12) Starting from 2019 the financial charges include the notional interest payables for leases, following the application of IFRS 16-'Leases'